kimson99/code-challenge/src/problem6/README.md

 ## Security

-- \*\*\*Authentication & Authorization: JWT tokens required for score update operation, only valid users can update
+- **Authentication & Authorization**: JWT tokens required for score update operation, only valid users can update
-- Rate Limiting: limit amount of requests a user can make to avoid abuse
+- **Rate Limiting**: limit amount of requests a user can make to avoid abuse
-- Validate request input: since we do not care what action user take, this is not needed yet
+- **Validate Request Input**: since we do not care what action user take, this is not needed yet

 ## API Endpoints